Splenorrhaphy (Splenic Salvage)

 Charting Tips

-- State repair techniques used in order (argon beam, suture, topical agents, mesh)
+- State repair techniques used in order (argon beam, suture, topical hemostatic agents, mesh wrap).
+Document that hemostasis was confirmed before closing.

-- If converting to splenectomy, document reason for conversion
+- If converting to splenectomy, document the specific reason (uncontrollable hemorrhage, hilar injury, inadequate repair).

 Billing Tips

-- 90-day global: post-splenorrhaphy imaging (CT at 48-72 hours for re-bleed assessment) and clinic visits are bundled in the surgical fee.
+- 90-day global: post-splenorrhaphy imaging and clinic visits are bundled.
 Readmission for delayed splenic rupture within 90 days uses modifier -78 if re-operation is required.

-- Pediatric splenic trauma is primarily managed nonoperatively.
+- Pediatric splenic trauma is primarily managed nonoperatively per APSA guidelines (activity restriction and LOS stratified by AAST grade).
 If operative repair is required, bill 38115 as in adults.
-Document American Pediatric Surgical Association (APSA) grade and indication for operative management.
+Document AAST injury grade and indication for operative management.